Rising African tide floats global brewers' boats

 Annual GDP growth of 5 percent is also a draw; the International Monetary Fund forecasts that seven of the 10 fastest-growing economies through 2015 will be in Africa, with Ethiopia, Tanzania and Mozambique in the top five after China and India.

-With annual African per capita beer consumption only 8 litres, compared with a global average of 35 litres - stepping up to around 70 litres in western Europe and North America - there is a huge pool of potential to be tapped.
+With annual African per capita beer consumption only 8 liters, compared with a global average of 35 liters - stepping up to around 70 liters in western Europe and North America - there is a huge pool of potential to be tapped.

 SABMiller, founded in 1895 to slake the thirst of gold prospectors around Johannesburg, now brews 35 percent of the continent's beer, with its 90 percent of the South African market accounting for 60 percent of that volume.